loydle/config-manager-cli/README.md

 # config-manager-cli
-> Edit all your config file in one command :raised_hands:
+> Edit all your config file in one command  :thumbsup: :sparkles:

  examples of use: